CMB spectrum and blackbody spectrum fit

 1. The continuous curve is a fitted blackbody spectrum.
 The actual error bars are too small to be seen.
 Crosses are put just to show where the data points are.

 Wavenumber is inverse wavelength measured in this case in inverse centimeters.
-It is also frequency divided by the vacuum light speed 2.99792458*10**10 cm/s, and so is actually a frequency.
+It is also frequency divided by the vacuum light speed 2.99792458*10**10 cm/s, and so it is actually a frequency.
 Wavenumber is given by the formula

 νwavenumber = 1/λ = f/c .